Student Success Academy

 free, no-credit, no-homework workshop series is for current Saint Paul College students who are interested in learning strategies and getting tips to succeed in healthcare career programs.
 Acquire the confidence to manage school, work and life while preparing for a healthcare career!

-Spring 2019 Student Success Academy
+Fall 2019 Student Success Academy

 Students meet for 1.5-hour small group sessions on the same day each week.
 Students must attend all 13 sessions.

 Tuesday Workshop Series

 1:00 – 2:30pm